znadrich/stmRf/README.md

 Tools for analyzing data using Spatial-Temporal Markov Random Fields

-Requires dtplyr (>= 0.0.3.9000), currently not on CRAN.
+Requires dtplyr (>= 1.0), currently not on CRAN(?).
 Install the development version from GitHub with:

 ```R
 # install.packages("devtools")